Advanced Use Cases

 Required

-• Name
+- Name

 app_id

-Type
+- Type

 string

-Function that triggers when verification is successful and the modal is closed.
-Should receive a single parameter of type string which contains the JWT token, and the function should be used to verify the JWT.
+which contains the JWT token, and the function should be used to verify the JWT.

 ID tokens must always be verified, and should not be blindly accepted!
 See Verifying the ID Token below for details.